 Peroni uses a “special decoction” brewing process that removes all the alcohol content while retaining the entire flavor.
 This beer has a sharp cereal and straw aroma with a hint of malt in the background.

 First launched in 2017, Heineken 0.0 is Heineken’s impressive foray into the non-alcoholic beers sector.
-It is twice brewed and fermented with Heineken’s unique A-yeast, and then the alcohol is removed to achieve an authentic malt lager with fabulous fruit flavors.
+It is brewed twice and fermented with Heineken’s unique A-yeast, and then the alcohol is removed to achieve an authentic malt lager with fabulous fruit flavors.

 If you love alcoholic lager, this beer will please you with its slightly bitter and grainy taste, with just a hint of lemon and spices.